The Queenan Law Firm

 Working on a barge, drilling vessel, or other marine vessel can be extremely dangerous when supervisors or coworkers fail to take appropriate safety measures.
 Improperly secured objects, inadequate ship maintenance, defective industrial machinery, lack of lifejackets, lack of safety nets, and unsafe work conditions can all present serious hazards for disabling or even fatal injuries, such as lacerations, head injuries, bone fractures, hypothermia, and the amputation of fingers, toes, or limbs.

 If you or your spouse was injured in a commercial boating or maritime accident off the coast of Texas in the Houston area, such as Trinity Bay, Galveston Bay, or the Gulf of Mexico, your family may be entitled to compensation.
-Call the experienced Houston boating and maritime injury attorneys of Queenan Law at (817) 719-8082 to set up a free and confidential legal consultation.
-We are here to help you explore your legal options as an injury victim in Houston, Texas.
+Call the experienced Houston boating and maritime injury attorneys of Queenan Law to help you explore your legal options as an injury victim.

 Hurt by Unsafe Conditions on a Barge, Tugboat, Offshore Rig, or Drilling Vessel?

 There are many opportunities for catastrophic injuries to occur onboard a tugboat, barge, offshore rig, or any other type of commercial maritime vessel.
 Preventable boating accidents in Texas can be caused by safety problems such as:

 - Chemical Exposure – Boats and ships are often used for transporting toxic, abrasive chemical cargo.
 If dangerous chemicals spill or leak onto a worker, internal injuries and debilitating illnesses can result from inhalation of fumes or direct skin contact.